Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🗃️ Compatible with [Pulsar](https://github.com/SpaceGT/Pulsar), [S.E.
 Launcher](https://github.com/StarCpt/SpaceEngineersLauncher) and the discontinued [Plugin Launcher](https://github.com/sepluginloader/SpaceEngineersLauncher).
 - 🔄 Game patches proof! if it stops working, just run the tool again.
-- 🔕 Update needed only when a new DLC is released.
+- 🔕 Update needed only when a new DLC is released: just download, overwrite and launch the tool.
-- 🐧 Linux/OSX users please stick to [Manual Install/Uninstall instructions](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#---manual-installation).

 ---
 ### - 🔗 ***Download:***